 In general, I call alternative income everything that comes from passive investment and these side hustles.
 The best way to think of it is income where you aren’t directly trading your time for money.
 This report is about all my alternative income.
 To include my investments into that paradigm, I have to fudge the numbers a bit.
 You’ll see what I mean as we go along… or you can see a more detailed explanation back in January, 2017.

-The last month I reported, January, my alternative income added up to $5,315.
+The last month I reported, April, my alternative income added up to $5,934.46.
 (I know I really need to set up a chart.
 I am certainly living up to my Lazy name here.)
-January was a slight below average dog sitting month.
-The summer tourist season are really the best months.
-Blog income was terrible.
-With the flu, I couldn’t write much or even invoice people for work that I had already done.
+April was a strong dog sitting month, which often leads to less than stellar blogging month, which I will get into later.

 In looking at our alternative income, I break it down to 3 main sources… each with their own caveats.